Morning, Monday, 29th June 2026

 This conference will examine next steps for carbon capture, utilisation and storage in the UK.

-It will bring together stakeholders and policymakers to discuss next steps as HyNet and the East Coast Cluster move from financial close into early construction, and as the Government consults on future design of the carbon transport and storage system.
+It will bring together stakeholders and policymakers to discuss next steps as HyNet and the East Coast Cluster move from financial close into early construction, and as the Government consults on the future design of the carbon transport and storage system, alongside launch of the Department for Energy Security and Net Zero’s Non-Pipeline Transport Pathfinder.

-With evolving regulatory requirements - including an updated minimum capture rate and revised termination thresholds for sustained underperformance - and in the context of the CMA’s subsidy referral for the Viking project, sessions will examine how these frameworks are operating in practice as projects move into delivery, and what adjustments might be needed as experience develops.
+Sessions will assess implications of recent regulatory and commercial developments as projects move towards delivery, including updated minimum capture rate requirements, revised termination thresholds for sustained underperformance, and the CMA’s subsidy referral for the Viking project.
+Discussion will consider how these frameworks are operating in practice and implications for project delivery, investment decisions and future deployment.

 Discussion will consider issues for cost control, allocation of risk between developers and the public sector, and how projects are judged to be delivering value.
 Attendees will also look at how assumptions on performance, timelines and cost are treated within existing support arrangements, including implications for public exposure where projects underperform.